 Section 2.1 Membership

-The Governor of Delaware shall appoint the members of the Board according to WIOA.
-Members of the Board shall be “Board members.”
-The number of voting Board members shall not exceed 53.
+The members of the Board shall be appointed in accordance with WIOA and Executive Order 36.
+The number of Board members shall not exceed 53.

 Section 2.2 Qualifications

-The composition of the Board will satisfy the criteria for membership as delineated in the WIOA.
+The composition of the Board will satisfy the criteria for membership as delineated in WIOA.
 Any Board member who no longer represents the organization that served as the basis for his or her initial appointment to the Board shall be succeeded by another representative of that organization or another organization in the same category.

-Section 2.3 Compensation
+Section 2.3 Nominations

-Section 2.4 Removal
+Section 2.8 Removal